MaMadDl/UsefulDockerFiles/README.md

 ### Pritunl
 Add Latest Version Of Pritunl in `docker-install.sh` to avoid download error

-After Setting Up Docker Container. in Case Of Having Issue Logging in for the First time Attach To Container Using `docker exec -ti --privileged <Container-Name-ir-ID> bash` and use following Command :
+After Setting Up Docker Container. in Case Of Having Issue Logging in for the First time Attach To Container Using `docker exec -ti --privileged <Container-Name-or-ID> bash` and use following Command :
 `pritunl reset-password`

 Login With New Credentials.